-Tour Option: $70 to go on a day tour from Flores like this one that includes transportation, entrance fee, guide, and lunch
+Tour Option: Book a guided all-inclusive day tour from Flores that includes transportation, a guide, and lunch.

 It’s no secret – I love hot springs!
-If there’s a hot springs in the area, I will find it, visit it and spend a few hours soaking in it until I look like an old prune.
-If that hot springs looks as beautiful as Fuentes Georginas in Guatemala, well, that’s just an extra bonus.
+If there’s a hot spring in the area, I will find it, visit it and spend a few hours soaking in it until I look like a dried up raisin.
+If that hot spring looks as beautiful as Fuentes Georginas in Guatemala, well, that’s just an extra bonus!

-When we set out in search of this hot springs from Quetzaltenango, we really didn’t know what to expect.
-We seek out a lot of places that are a bit off the grid and not often visited by the international travel community.
+When we set out in search of these hot springs from Quetzaltenango, we really didn’t know what to expect.
+We seek out a lot of places that are off the grid and not often visited by international travelers.
 Most of the time places like this can be a hit or a miss but in this case, we hit the jackpot big time, especially for a hot springs lover like me.